zuarbase/mitto-plugin-reqres/docs/src/wizard.md

 ### Implementation

-At a high level, the following must be added to the initial wizard-less `reqres` plugin:
+At a high level, the following must be added to the initial `reqres`
+job:

 * Creation of two job configuration templates in `reqres/conf`.
 * Implementation of a `ReqRes` client in `reqres.py` which validates